Long-Term Care Planning

 Regardless of your current state of health, you cannot safely ignore long-term care considerations when you make legal and financial plans to enjoy your retirement and leave a legacy to your heirs.
-Fortunately, there are ways to plan for the potential need while still protecting your family’s assets.
+Fortunately, with the help of one of our long term care planning lawyers, there are ways to plan for the potential need while still protecting your family’s assets.

 Many families rely on Medicaid for long-term care, as it is the only publicly funded option available.
 However, there are strict income and asset limits for Medicaid eligibility.
 In 2015, only individuals with less than $14,850 in countable assets qualify.
 As a result, it is often necessary for families to spend down a certain amount of their resources on qualifying medical expenses in order to reach the Medicaid eligibility limits.